 1. Migration Evaluator

 Formerly known as TSO Logic, the Migration Evaluator delivers accurate data-driven suggestions to right-size and right-cost compute in the AWS cloud.
-Evaluator can be leveraged on an on-going basis to ensure each application is efficiently running with the appropriate software and TCO.
+Evaluator can be leveraged on an ongoing basis to ensure each application is running efficiently with the appropriate software and TCO.

 2. Cloud Adoption Readiness Tool (CART)